Best cheap hotels in Orlando

 The Hyatt Regency—situated on the buzzing International Drive—is alive around the clock: With 1,639 rooms that harbor 192 spacious suites (650–2,068 square feet!), this property offers something for everyone.
 There is complimentary WiFi, seven food and beverage concepts (including a 24-hour diner), and a business center.
 The whole family is encouraged to visit as Hyatt Regency maintains pet accommodations (dog stations dot the property) and three pools: The waterside fun includes an Olympic-sized terrace pool, hot tubs, private cabanas, slides and waterfalls.
 Book a Regency Club room and gain access to the Regency Club Lounge, which serves a daily continental breakfast, light bites, hors d’oeuvres, and dessert.
 Break a sweat inside the StayFit™ Gym and then unwind at the Spa, complete with steam rooms, saunas and private outdoor pools.
 While the location is prime, the Hyatt lacks shuttle options or park-themed partnerships; we’d say it is best for business, low-key types, or couples looking to stay away from the theme-park fanfare.

 For a stay layered with authentic Floridian charm, Marriott’s Harbour Lake is the way to go.
 The vacation club’s one- and two-bedroom villas boast bright, Caribbean and Key Western architecture on the outside and modern amenities on the inside.
-While food options are minimal (there’s a three-meal patio restaurant and a snack kiosk), Harbour Lake is big on recreation, boasting a mini golf course and water playground.
-WiFi and parking are also free.
+While food options are minimal compared to other spots in the area (there’s a three-meal patio restaurant and a snack kiosk), Harbour Lake is big on recreation, boasting a mini golf course and water playground.
+WiFi and parking are always free.
 Harbour Lake is close to SeaWorld and just off Interstate-4, but holds no theme park affiliations, best serving those looking to do their own thing.

 Contemporary design greets visitors at the B Hotel Resort & Spa.
 The property is bathed in funky hues that stand out thanks to all-white walls.
-The B is also the newest hotel in the Disney Springs area, which means you get the expected Disney perks coupled with a few unique extras.
-As the name implies, B Hotel Resort & Spa claims the only AVEDA lifestyle spa in the Orlando area; after all of that Mouseketeering, few things sound better than a 50-minute Stress-Fix Body Massage.
+This Disney Springs gem gets you all of the expected Disney perks coupled with a few unique extras.
+B Hotel Resort & Spa claims the only AVEDA lifestyle spa in the Orlando area; after all of that Mouseketeering, few things sound better than a 50-minute Stress-Fix Body Massage.
 Kids and teens can join in on their parent’s spa day, too, thanks to AVEDA’s teen facial and kid-friendly manicures.
 Back in the rooms, upgrades like kitchenettes, wet bars and pool-view balconies are available upon request.
-American Kitchen, the on-site eatery, hosts the daily breakfast buffet; while it isn’t free, like some properties nearby, it is presented on top of a photo-worthy bright red truck.
+American Kitchen, the on-site eatery, hosts the daily breakfast buffet on top of a photo-worthy bright red truck.
+And while breakfast isn't complimentary, this is a solid choice for any sized party.

 The Drury Inn and Suites Orlando is generous with the giveaways: Complimentary breakfasts start the day and the nightly 5:30 Kickback® keeps the noshing going with free soft drinks, beer, wine and hot plates.
 The kiddos can also enjoy free popcorn in the lobby from 3pm to 10pm—but that’s where the food options end.
 Thankfully, each room features a microwave and fridge so that leftovers can be stored without any issues.
+In addition, there are 24-hour fitness and business centers available to guests.
 As a Universal Hotel Partner, Drury schedules free shuttles to Universal Orlando Resort™ and sells park tickets on the property.

 As part of the Universal Orlando Resort family (and sister property to Loews Sapphire Falls Resort at Universal Orlando), Universal’s Cabana Bay Resort keeps the perks coming.
 It’s the only property in the portfolio that offers kitchenettes, making it easier for large groups to save on meals—but note that in-room dining is limited.
 At the food court, insiders favor the brisket grilled cheese and Brazilian churrasco.
-Cabana is the only portfolio property that is not pet-friendly (sorry, Frodo!) and lacks a business center service.
-In sum, Cabana Bay Resort has family fun vacation written all over it: The colors are bright, and the signage is bold.
+Cabana is the only portfolio property that is not pet-friendly.
+Sorry, Frodo!
+Cabana Bay Resort has family fun vacation written all over it: The colors are bright, and the signage is bold.
 Everyone in the group can keep busy thanks to a bowling alley, lazy river, game room, fitness center, kids club and a bustling pool area with waterslides.

 Overnighting at an official Walt Disney World Resort is on many bucket lists—that is until we see their prices.
-But Disney's Pop Century Resort keeps the monetary depletions to a minimum.
+But Disney's Pop Century Resort doesn't require to you dip as deeply into your wallet.
 In true Disney fashion, Pop Century Resort goes over-the-top with its cultural references and animation installations: Larger-than-life movie characters and toys (think giant Play-Doh containers) rise over a pool framed by saturated pinks, yellows and blues.
 The rooms are simple but have little Disney touches throughout: You can elevate the bareness with In-Room Celebrations add-ons like a Mickey Mouse-themed birthday gift or cake.
 In-room dining sticks to the basics with pizza, wings, and the like, and seven food stations offer a variety of cuisines at the Everything POP Shopping & Dining.
 As a resort guest, standard theme park parking is free (as is hotel self-parking), as is transportation to and from Orlando International Airport and Walt Disney World Resort.